zhangbsn-gt/developer.gov.sg/collections/_technologies/analytics/wogaa/overview.md

 - **Automated Reporting of Key Metrics:** WOGAA automates the reporting of key metrics into daily, weekly, and monthly reports that can be exported as files directly or sent to users' emails.
 This allows public officers who are not WOGAA users to access insights on the performance of their agency's digital services at their convenience.
 - **WOG Data Sharing:** WOGAA is accessible to all government agencies, hence it enables WOG data sharing.
 This encourages agencies to learn from each other and improve together.

+### How Do You Use WOGAA?

+- **WOGAA Uptime:** To use WOGAA Uptime, users can subscribe for email and/or SMS notifications via WOGAA.
+This allows users to be notified via their preferred platform once downtime occurs.
+- **WOGAA Inspect:** WOGAA Inspect provides a dashboard for viewing the Performance, Accessibility, Best Practice and Searchability/Search Engine Optimisation (SEO) scores of an agencies' digital service.
+Users can also view actionable recommendations to improve the scores of each component as well or generate a report for further analysis.
+- **WOGAA Analytics:** WOGAA Analytics presents data such as visits, page views, bounce rate, visit duration etc in a consolidated dashboard that can be viewed collectively.
+- **WOGAA Sentiments:** Users can customise the questions, positioning, colours and choose from a selection of designs to ensure the widget matches the page.
+Once the public leaves user feedback on the relevant services, WOGAA Sentiments presents the scores against a 6-point scale rating in a dashboard, allowing users to view a breakdown of all audience ratings and feedback or download a report containing qualitative and quantitative Sentiments data for further analysis.
+Users can also subscribe to the Sentiments report to receive daily or weekly user feedback straight to their email inboxes.

 ### Success Stories

 - The Digital Services KPI Dashboard was created through a combination of technology and policy guidelines.
 With the aim of uplifting digital services standards across the WOG, the dashboard focuses on six key metrics such as page load time, transaction completion rate, transaction customer satisfaction, Search Engine Optimisation (SEO), accessibility and system uptime.
 Since its inception, users have noticed a significant reduction in time spent when consolidating the key metrics that matter to them.
 They have also observed instant improvements in areas such as accessibility and SEO and were able to use the Sentiments feedback collected to improve various aspects of their digital services.
 From a WOG perspective, this trend is climbing steadily and expected to continue to grow throughout 2021.